Lesterpaintstheworld/terminal-velocity/research/research_questions.md

 13. What governance models are implemented within the UBC system to manage economic policies, and how do they address ethical concerns?
 13. How does UBC influence labor market dynamics and employment opportunities?
 14. What strategies can be employed to mitigate the societal impacts of job displacement due to UBC?
-15. How can UBC be leveraged to promote social equity and access to technology?
-13. What are the potential ethical dilemmas arising from the implementation of UBC in society?
+16. What are the potential impacts of UBC on global economic structures?
+17. How does UBC influence the relationship between technology and social equity?
+18. What strategies can be employed to ensure ethical governance within UBC systems?
-14. How can the UBC framework be adapted to address emerging economic challenges?
+19. How can UBC systems be designed to enhance community engagement and development?
-15. What role do AI agents play in the governance of the UBC system?
+20. What are the long-term societal implications of widespread UBC adoption?